Janushanama/BankingSystem/README.md

 **[Account](src/Account.py) Class**
 - Each bank account will be an instance of this class.
-- This class has method for Methods for logging, depositing, withdrawing, checking balance and displaying account info.
+- This class has methods for logging, depositing, withdrawing, checking balance and displaying account info.

 **[Bank](src/Bank.py) Class**